PinkDiamond1/boba-docs/faq.md

 ## How do I move assets into or out of Boba Network? <a href="038a" id="038a"></a>

-To move assets into or out of an Optimistic Ethereum network you can use [**Boba's Gateway application**.](https://gateway.boba.network) We have detailed instructions in our [documentation](user-docs/how-to-bridge.md).
+To move assets into or out of an Optimistic Ethereum network you can use [**Boba's Gateway**](https://gateway.boba.network).
+We have detailed instructions in our [documentation](user-docs/how-to-bridge.md).

 ## Can I cancel a withdrawal after it has been submitted? <a href="038a" id="038a"></a>

-**No, withdrawals currently cannot be cancelled once submitted.** We are exploring this as a future system feature.
+**No, withdrawals currently cannot be cancelled once submitted.**

 ## Can I transfer directly from Boba to a centralized Exchange? <a href="038a" id="038a"></a>